hiveot/hivekit/docs/modules.md

 ## Transport Modules

-The role of a transport module is to convert transport protocol messages into SME messages and vice versa.
-For example, a WoT WSS (websocket) module can receive WoT compatible websocket messages over TLS and converts them to SME messages, and returns a response in the WoT WSS format.
+The role of a transport module is to convert transport protocol messages into RRN messages and vice versa.
+For example, a WoT WSS (websocket) module can receive WoT compatible websocket messages over TLS and converts them to RRN messages, and returns a response in the WoT WSS format.
 Most modules contain a server along with a client API.

 ### HiveOT UDS IPC Transport Module

 Status: planned, priority medium

 This messaging system uses an UDS (Unix Domain Sockets) based IPC (inter-process communication) protocol to pass messages between client and server running on the same host.
-This transports messages using SME (Standard Message Envelopes) messaging.
+This transports messages using RRN messaging.

 IPC protocols can be based on shared memory, named pipes, or unix sockets.
 The initial version will use named pipes.